NickHurst/Queuex/README.md

 ## If you came across this don't use it because I only spent 1.5 days making it

 A Vuex plugin for creating store modules that function as queues.
-Currently supports one global queue (can be disabled), the ability to create named queues (seperate namespaced modules), as well as priority queues with configurable priorities.
-You can also subscribe to a queue to get notified when something has been enqueued and/or dequeued.
+Currently supports one global (root) queue (can be disabled), the ability to create named queues (seperate namespaced modules), as well as priority queues with configurable priorities.

 Basic Usage (as of right now):